OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 TLP packets sent from upstream PCIe Subsystem on AXI4-Stream channel are demultiplexed in the AXI4-Stream PF/VF mux/demux fabric and routed to the respective PF/VF function based on the PF/VF information in the TLP header, such as vf_active or the PF/VF number.
 On the opposite direction, TLP packets from downstream PF/VF function are muxed in the fabric and sent to PCIe subsystem over AXI4-Stream channel.

 All host MMIO requests targeting PF0 BAR0 are routed to the ST2MM module.
 The ST2MM converts MMIO TLP packets into AXI-Lite memory requests and places the requests onto AFU Peripheral Fabric (APF).
-AFU peripherals, such as Intel OFS managed AFU features and ST2MM) and Board Peripheral Fabric (BPF) are interconnected by APF.
+AFU peripherals, such as OFS managed AFU features and ST2MM) and Board Peripheral Fabric (BPF) are interconnected by APF.
 The BPF is the interconnect fabric one hiearchy below APF which connects all the board peripherals.
 Both APF and BPF allow multiple AXI4-Lite master and slave interconnect topology.

 The following table summarizes the mechanism for configuring PF/VF functions: